 By the end of the webinar session, attendees will be able to:

 The live presentation of this webinar was approved for 1.8 hours of general credit in Missouri and 1.5 hours of general credit in California and Illinois.
-If you are interested in receiving credit for watching the recorded presentation, please click here
+CLE credit is no longer available for this recording.

 Jayna Marie Rust

 *Please note that this is a 90-minute webinar